dani8439/pottery_keeper_backend/README.md

 # README

 # Pottery Keeper
-A single page web application allowing a user to create a detailed database of pottery pieces.
+A Rails API, and React App allowing a user to create a detailed database of pottery pieces.
 A user may create collections, edit collections, add pieces to collections, edit, and delete pieces in collections.

 The app is built using a Rails API backend, and a React frontend, created using Create-React-App.
 The Rails API was created with a Postgres database.